Payún Matrú: Regional

 Payún Matrú lies in the Malargüe Department of the Mendoza Province, in Argentina.
 The area is inhospitable due to the lack of usable water and high elevation.
 Nevertheless, there are many paved roads such as National Route 40 which passes west of the field, and National Route 186 which runs around its northern and eastern parts.
+In the early 20th century, the area was prospected for copper mining.
 The volcano is within the Reserva Provincial La Payunia.
 Owing to the variety of volcanic landforms, the province was included in the 2010 Tentative List of UNESCO World Heritage Sites and a number of potential geosites have been identified at Payún Matrú itself.

 The active field is part of the backarc area of the Southern Volcanic Zone, a 1000 km long volcanic arc and one of four eruptive belts in the Andes; the other three being the Northern Volcanic Zone, the Central Volcanic Zone and the Austral Volcanic Zone.
 Other volcanoes in the region include the Laguna del Maule, almost due west from Payún Matrú.